LeslieFire/svi-training-a/code-samples/week3/Email Scraping/README.md

 #Email Scraping

-The script scrapes the message body of emails, specified either simple text or the html part.
+The script scrapes the message body of email based on the user's criteria on the sender and the subject.
+Before trying this out, please take note that the script is considered a "less secure app" by Google and would require OAUTH for it to not be classified as that.

 <br/>
 *links*: